-Following discussion with the RSPB, the recommendation was that the current lek areas would become too enclosed for Black grouse to continue to use once the trees grow around it, and it was proposed to fill this in.
+Following discussion with the RSPB, the recommendation was that the current lek on the neighbouring proposal would become too enclosed for Black grouse to continue to use once the trees grow around it, and it was proposed to fill this in.
 The leks will then move north east or west to the hill ground.